-Now I have got that little explanation out of the way, let’s talk about this curry dish.
 Although the word curry in English means a dish that is prepared with an array of complex spices, in Southern Asian region, curry doesn’t really have a true meaning.
-The vast majority Indian cooking is made up of dishes with herbs and spices, so there isn’t a spice word to describe a “curry”.

 Here in you UK you will find a large quantity of “curry houses” – a word used to describe take away style Indian cuisine.
 I’ve visited a few and the taste/flavours always seem to blow me away, almost to the point where I made a pledge to myself to try my hand at Indian style recipes.

 Plant based vegan chickpea curry recipe is the real deal!